milliondreamsblog/Bawarchi/AUTHENTICATION.md

 ## 🔐 What's New

-Your OrderByQR system now has a complete authentication system with:
+Your Bawarchie system now has a complete authentication system with:

 - **Restaurant Registration**: New restaurants can sign up
 - **Admin Approval Workflow**: Super admin approves/blocks restaurants